How To Wear Linen | 10 Summer Looks

 Bill Nighly once said he will never trust a man in a linen suit.
 And although it does conjure up images of overweight, red-cheeked posh men guzzling red wine in Mayfair, there is hope.

 To hit the right style note for a linen suit, you need to embrace the creases.
 Follow the same style rules for the fit as you would any other suit in your wardrobe.
 Then add a formal shirt (with a couple of buttons undone) and you’ve got the look just right.
-Yes, you might be a few creases, but Italian brands like Boglioli or Canali create fantastic linen suits that minimise creasing.
+Yes, you might get a few creases, but Italian brands like Boglioli or Canali create fantastic linen suits that minimise creasing.
+So, if your budget can stretch to it, help is at hand.